The poster printer is open to all current Penn students, faculty, staff, UPHS staff, and affiliates.

 No, we do not offer this service.
 Try UCS (Houston Hall) or Campus Copy (3907 Walnut Street, 215-386-6410).

 We can print multiple copies of a poster, but require sufficient notice.
 Please mention the number of copies you will need when scheduling your appointment, and try to schedule your appointment for as far in advance as possible.
-One week should be sufficient for most quantities.
 You will still need one entire appointment for each unique poster to be printed.

 This varies depending on the size and resolution of the file, but usually about 90 minutes from when you start printing.
 This does not mean that your poster will be ready in 90 minutes, though!
 Other posters in the queue, paper jams, and other mishaps can get in the way.
-We recommend that you allow 1 business day between your scheduled appointment and when you need to pick up your poster.
+Our official turnaround-time guarantee is 1 business day.

 No. Our paper is not of archival quality, and we use dye-based inks which are not waterproof or fade-resistant.
 For archival-quality printing, you may wish to check out TAWS (1527 Walnut Street, 800-221-2341) or an online service.